-Please call the Main Office when your student is absent from school at 909-421-7625.
+Please call the Main Office when your student is absent from school at 909-854-3800.
 You can also send a written note explaining the absence.
 Illness or injury, a doctor or dental appointment, attendance at a funeral of an immediate family member, or a medical quarantine are the only acceptable "excused absences" identified in the Education Code.
-We encourage you to try and schedule your student's doctor and dental appointments around school hours or when school is not in session.
-If this is not possible, please remember your students must be signed out from the Main Office.
+We encourage you to schedule your child's doctor and dental appointments outside of regular school hours or when school is not in session.
+If this is not possible, please remember your students must be signed out from the Main Office